 Make sure your resume contains relevant information.

-I can’t tell you how many resumes I see that don’t contain a single piece of information about previous child care experience.
+Too many resumes don’t contain a single piece of information about previous child care experience.

 List your previous positions from most recent to less recent, make sure to include a summary that includes the children’s ages at the start of the position, a summary of your job responsibilities, and the start and stop dates for each position.
 If a short term position was intended to be temporary, it’s okay to say so.